Attention Hendrix Community

 Please note the following policies:

 - The Odyssey Office will prepay as many items on your budget as possible.

-For most items that cannot be prepaid you must bring receipts for reimbursement.
+- For most items that cannot be prepaid you must bring receipts for reimbursement.
 Mileage is an exception to this policy; no receipts are required.
 Instead you must submit the total number of miles driven.

-Cash advances will be issued only for per diems for meals, currently $35 per day for either domestic or international projects.
+- Cash advances will be issued only for per diems for meals, currently $35 per day for either domestic or international projects.
 No receipts are required for per diem expenditures.

 - If you are awarded funding for campus housing, those fees will be paid on your behalf to the Business Office.
 Please note that Odyssey does not pay for associated utilities.